AI-multimodal/Lightshow/paper.md

 # Statement of need

-First-principles simulations explore the material and molecular properties by solving fundamental quantum mechanical equations numerically.
+First-principles simulations explore the material and molecular properties of a system by solving fundamental quantum mechanical equations numerically.
 Thanks to their predictive nature, first-principles simulations provide fundamental understanding into the physical origins of various phenomena at the microscopic level, making them a powerful tool at the forefront